-So here is a curated list of things you should remember when you’re composing that great support response –
+So here’s a curated list of points to remember when you’re composing that great support response.

 1. Examine the problem from every point of view